js-girls/workshop/docs/level1/04-form-event.md

 ```
 In each line we are *chaining* two actions: we get the reference to the HTML element and we read its ```value``` property using the dot operator.

 Before we use the data in an actual request, let's check that we did things right.
-Let's log the two values to the console:
+Let's log the two values into the console:

 ```javascript
 console.log(title, body);